Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Introduction

-We now mention an application of translation-like actions to Cayley graphs.
-It follows from Seward's theorem that every finitely generated group with one or two ends has at least one set of generators $S$ for which $\cay(G,S)$ admits a bi-infinite Hamiltonian path \cite[Theorem 1.8]{seward_burnsides_2014}.
-It is not known whether this holds for every Cayley graph \cite[Problem 4.8]{seward_burnsides_2014}, but our result yields an improvement in this direction.
+We now mention an application of these results to the problem of Hamiltonicity of Cayley graphs.
+This is related to a special case of Lovász conjecture which asserts the following: if $G$ is a finite group, then for every set of generators the associated Cayley graph admits a Hamiltonian path.
+Note that the existence of at least one such generating set is obvious ($S=G$), and the difficulty of the question, which is still open, is that it alludes every generating set.
+Now assume that $G$ is an infinite group, $S$ is a finite set of generators, and $\cay(G,S)$ admits a transitive translation-like action by $\Z$.
+This action becomes a bi-infinite Hamiltonian path after we enlarge the generating set, and thus it follows from Seward's theorem that every finitely generated group with one or two ends admits a generating set for which the associated Cayley graph admits a bi-infinite Hamiltonian path \cite[Theorem 1.8]{dumont_burnside_2018}.
+It is an open question whether this holds for every Cayley graph \cite[Problem 4.8]{dumont_burnside_2018}, but our result yields an improvement in this direction.

-\begin{cor} Let $G$ be a finitely generated group with one or two ends, and let $S$ be a finite set of generators.
-Then the Cayley graph of $G$ with respect to the generating set $\{g\in G|\ d_{S}(g,1_{G})\leq3\}$ admits a bi-infinite Hamiltonian path. \end{cor}
+\begin{corollary} Let $G$ be a finitely generated group with one or two ends, and let $S$ be a finite set of generators.
+Then the Cayley graph of $G$ with respect to the generating set $\{g\in G|\ d_{S}(g,1_{G})\leq3\}$ admits a bi-infinite Hamiltonian path. \end{corollary}